How are legal persons punished?

 Forfeiture of assets

-The court may forfeit property (or only part of it) if the legal entity is convicted of a particularly serious crime by which it has obtained or attempted to obtain a pecuniary benefit for itself or another, or in other cases if the Criminal Code allows such a forfeiture.
+A court may forfeit property (or only part of it) when a legal person is convicted of a particularly serious crime by which it has obtained or attempted to obtain a pecuniary benefit for itself or another, or in other cases where the Criminal Code allows such a forfeiture.
 In the case of banks and other similar legal persons, it is again necessary to obtain the opinion of the Czech National Bank.

 Monetary penalty